mattjaybe/SillyTavern-Pathweaver/README.md

 - (Mobile) Shifted buttons to the right to fix issues of them disappearing, removed 'Pathweaver' title
 - Fixed issue where settings weren't being saved

-### ***ver 1.4.2***
-- Fixes changes not being saved in Style Manager
-- Added new icons to choose from
-- (Mobile) Buttons on Pathweaver bar can be swiped horizontally when too many buttons are shown

-### ***ver 1.4.0***
-- New setting available: Endless Surprises.
-A new surprise is silently queued the moment the previous one fires.
-Can be enabled or disabled.

 ![Version](https://img.shields.io/badge/SillyTavern-v1.12%2B-blue)
 ![License](https://img.shields.io/badge/License-MIT-green)
 ![GitHub stars](https://img.shields.io/github/stars/mattjaybe/SillyTavern-Pathweaver?style=social)